amira-codecamp/site-web-missions-viewer/README.md

 ```

 - Replace `BACKEND_URL` with the actual URL where your Django backend is running.
-- Example: If your Django backend is running locally on the default port, it will be `http://127.0.0.1:8000/`.
+- If your Django backend is running locally on the default port, it will be `http://127.0.0.1:8000/`.